frankshearar/Home/Repository-Signatures.md

 ### Repository signature

-The [[NuGet Package Signatures Technical Specification]] defines the requirements for all package signatures.
+The [[Package Signatures Technical Details]] spec defines the requirements for all package signatures.
 The [[Repository Signatures and Countersignatures Technical Specification]] describes the requirements for repository signatures

 #### Signature Metadata
 The repository signature will include the following metadata: